tinmanmusicman-ops/ChatGPT/ai-bots/Thermostats/Web/dashboard_operator_manual.txt

 [tags: help, chat, documentation, manual, ask, question]

 ### What this is
-The dashboard includes an embedded help chat panel backed by a local API.
-The help chat answers questions using only this manual’s text.
+The dashboard includes an embedded help chat panel that answers questions using only this manual’s text.

 Core elements: